 When’s the best time to visit Loch Lomond?

 May to September offers the best weather but July and August are heaving with tourists.
 Consider May or September for decent weather without the crowds.
-Don’t avoid colder months though – Your hot tub will be just as good whatever the weather though and the prices will be a ‘wee bit’ cheaper!
+Don’t avoid colder months though – your hot tub will be just as good whatever the weather and the prices will be a ‘wee bit’ cheaper!

 Do I need a car in Loch Lomond?

 Realistically, yes.
 While there are trains to Balloch public transport around the loch is limited.
 Many of the best log cabins and holiday lodges are in remote spots.
+The X10 bus runs from Glasgow to some distilleries but most attractions require your own transport.

 Is Loch Lomond any good for kids?